Robert G. LeTourneau (1888-1969) was a business magnate, philanthropist, and inventor who held nearly 300 patents.

 “Although the job was completed without working on Sundays, RG was still deep in debt.
 He was able to buy some time with his creditors by committing to improve his financial reporting.
 The surety company installed an accountant named Mr. Frost to rein in the books.
 What Mr. Frost found was worse than he had originally expected.

 “Meanwhile, RG had skipped his yearly missions pledge the year before so he was committed to making good with the Lord.
 He told Mr. Frost that he had pledged $5,000 to his church for missions.
 Mr. Frost couldn’t believe it.
 RG was so far behind, even thinking of donating to the Lord was out of the question.
 Mr. Frost didn’t realize who RG was partners in business with.
 Unbelievably, the business managed to stay afloat and the missions commitment was paid in full that year.
 Then, his business hit a breakthrough” (“RG LeTourneau: Earthmoving Innovator,” GiantsforGod.com).

-After LeTourneau turned his attention to manufacturing earthmoving equipment and was becoming financially successful, he and his wife Evelyn determined to give 90% of their income to the Lord.
+After LeTourneau turned his attention to manufacturing earthmoving equipment and was becoming financially successful, he and his wife Evelyn determined to give a large portion of their income to the Lord.
 LeTourneau was fond of remarking, “It’s not how much of my money I give to God, but how much of God’s money I keep for myself.”

-The LeTourneaus had a heart to reach the world with the gospel of Jesus Christ, and they had a special interest in youth people.
+The LeTourneaus had a heart to reach the world with the gospel of Jesus Christ, and they had a special interest in young people.
 Evelyn started Sunday Schools and youth camps.